The Paul Mellon Centre Research Collections Fellowship has been established on the occasion of the 50th anniversary of the Paul Mellon Centre.

 The Fellowship is designed, in the first instance, to cover the period July 2020–June 2021.
 The successful Fellow is expected to spend as a minimum the equivalent of 6 weeks at the Centre throughout the year.
 There is no requirement for the Fellow to give up any existing job or research work: this Fellowship is designed to sit alongside existing commitments.

 To apply for the Fellowship you must use our online system at grants.paul-mellon-centre.ac.uk.
 Once registered you will be able to fill out the online application form (an example of which can be downloaded below) and provide the details of two referees.
+Once the application is submitted we will contact the nominated referees with details on how they submit their referencse which must be completed through our online system and must be no more than 500 words.

 - At the beginning of the Fellowship, the Fellow will be expected to visit the Centre and work with Research Collections staff and the Deputy Director of Research to produce a research proposal